gallolabs/web-surfer/README.md

 ## Todo

-- Resolve import on $call call instead of init
+- Resolve import on $call call instead of init, with ability to refer to the same "document"
 - Add URI sha1 check to ensure a resource has not changed ?
 Or another way to manage contracts/trust ?
 - Add contracts zod for inputs/output, etc
 - Use @gallolabs/application on top